PixelAlgorithm/DishCovery/README.md

 ```
 npm run server
 ```
-The server will start at http://localhost:5000
-Keep this window open too.

 ### Step 4: Start the Frontend
 Open **one more PowerShell window** and run:
 ```
 npm run dev
 ```
-The website will open at http://localhost:5173

 ### Step 5: Open in Browser
-Go to your browser and visit: `http://localhost:5173`
+Go to your browser and visit: `http://localhost:5173` (If running locally)

 ### Step 6: Add API Key for Chatbot (Important!)
 Open `src/chatbot.jsx` or `src/ChatBotPage.jsx` and add your chatbot API key where needed.